We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 Vmax VX2 Pro GT3.83 s8.23 s

-The 300X and VX2 Pro are in a league of their own, especially for their initial acceleration to 15 MPH.
+The 300X, VX2 Pro GT, and ST3 Pro are in a league of their own, with the 300X and VX2 Pro GT being practically identical in terms of initial acceleration to 15 MPH.

 This scooter's take-off is quick.
 I'm a seasoned rider (I have ridden more than 10K miles on scooters), but the NIU 300X really caught me by surprise.
-The zippiness compared to the Max G2 and KQi3 Max is night and day.
+The zippiness compared to the Max G2 is night and day.

 I've seen several mentions on Reddit of riders finding it too fast, but NIU has pushed firmware updates that allow you to smoothly transition between "Chill" and "Strong" acceleration via the app.
 I'd personally have preferred a mid-way between the two, or better yet, a full 1-10 dial of acceleration strength.
 Still, I always appreciate performance customization settings, which isn't at all a given in the industry.